Course overview

 How does it work?

 You’ll get exclusive opportunities to work with law and legal service providers through an integrated programme of preparation, training and placements throughout your degree.
-In your final year an optional Professional Learning through Work module gives you the chance to work on a live brief from a legal employer.
+In your final year, our Professional Learning Through Work module gives you the opportunity to complete a specific legal project with an employer.

 To find out how we can help you make your career ambitions a reality, visit: